abhishekd08/projects-dashboard/readme.md

-# Jira Clone Dashboard
+# Tasks Dashboard

 ## Overview
-This is a simplified Jira-like board web application with columns "Todo", "In Process", "Under Testing", and "Done".
-It supports draggable task cards, multiple tags with global filtering, date-time pickers for timestamps, and data persistence using a local Node.js backend with JSON file storage.
+Lightweight Jira‑style board with four columns (Todo, In Process, Under Testing, Done).
+Features draggable cards, global tag filtering, a simple create/edit modal, and a Node.js backend that persists to a JSON file.

 ## Requirements
 - Node.js (version 16 or newer recommended)
 - npm (comes with Node.js)

-## Setup Instructions
+## Setup

 1. Clone or download this project folder.